Obamacare sign ups sag in the final days of open enrollment under Trump administration

-The pace of Obamacare sign-ups slowed in the final days of open enrollment last month, as the Trump administration pulled ads reminding procrastinators of the January 31 deadline.
+The pace of Obamacare sign-ups slowed in the final days of open enrollment last month, as the Trump administration repeatedly blasted the law and pulled ads reminding procrastinators of the January 31 deadline.

 Some 9.2 million consumers selected a plan on the federal exchange, healthcare.gov, which handles enrollment for 39 states.
-The final figure, which will include data from the District of Columbia and 11 states that run their own exchanges, won't be available until March.
+That's down from 9.6 million a year ago.

 Only 376,000 people signed up in the last two weeks of enrollment, compared to nearly 700,000 who picked plans in the final week a year ago.